VOL. IV - CHAPTER 9

 On 9 May 1924 Charles William Vernon returned to Canada from a business trip abroad.
 The arrivals form shows he is a clergyman returning home to 72 Howland Avenue, Toronto.
 The form confirms that he first arrived in Canada in 1889.

-Charles and Bessie's daughter Dorothy Margaret Vernon of 72 Howland Avenue, Toronto died on 26 March 1930.
+Charles and Bessie's daughter Dorothy Margaret Vernon of 72 Howland Avenue, Toronto died on 26 March 1930, aged 24 years.
 She died of Hodgkinsons disease and was buried at Prospect Cemetary.
+Her father was the informant.

-- Ernest Daniel Vernon and Ella Miriam Thomas/Annie Thirza Dodson/Myra Christine Barnes
+- Ernest Daniel Vernon & Ella Miriam Thomas/Annie Thirza Dodson/Myra Christine Barnes

 Charles and Mary's son Ernest Daniel Vernon became an Architect and Merchant.
 He married three times.
 He firstly married Ella Miriam Thomas on 7 July 1904 in Truro, NS and had three children: